CoachChuckFF/YAL-xNFT/README.md

 The full dApp site, stored forever and always with SHDW Drive is [here](https://shdw-drive.genesysgo.net/6P6WznKbJ2nEMCfrXZDQvipCgCSx45SXxjWMWvqfPtyJ/yal_website.html)

+Just like the perma dApp this will always be open source!
+Feel free to reach out and ask any questions you may have [@CoachChuckFF](https://twitter.com/CoachChuckFF)

 ## References
 - [xNFT Page](https://xnft.gg/)
 - [xNFT Docs](https://docs.xnft.gg/)